arthurwu1227/Library-of-knowledge/README.md

 # Library-of-knowledge
 Take what you need.
 Buddies only.
 I hope you find something interesting.
+If you need a specific book, I'll try to hook you up.

 Most of this is legal (I think.)
 _________________